The Critical Link Between Regular Toothbrushing and Cardiovascular Disease Risk

 At Sydney Holistic Dental Centre, we emphasise the importance of a comprehensive approach to oral care:

-1. Nightly Brushing: Brushing teeth at night before going to bed is crucial for removing the day’s accumulation of bacteria and food particles.
+1. Twice-Daily Brushing: Brushing teeth in the morning and at night before bed is crucial for removing the accumulation of bacteria and food particles.

 2. Proper Brushing Technique: Brush for at least two minutes using quality toothpaste and a soft-bristled brush.